chevereto/v3-docs/setup/troubleshoot/debug.md

 ## Error reporting

-::: warning
+::: warning Not for production!
 Enable this is recommended only in development environments.
 :::

-To enable printed errors (`error_reporting`) you will need to go to your `Dashboard > Settings > System`.
+To enable printed errors you will need to go to [system settings](../../settings/system.md).
 By enabling this all the runtime errors will be printed which means that they will be visible.